xebialabs-community/xlr-jython-code-snippets/README.md

 ## Create a Self Scheduling Task Block - Style 2 ( Better )
 This example makes use of a Sequential Group.
 You can have any number of tasks within the sequential group but the last task should be a Jython Script/Custom Task with the following Script.
 The script will replicate its parent Sequential Group and then reschedule the newly cloned group for a certain datetime

+The script task sets a variable **repeatTask** as boolean with default True.
+This will keep on rescheduling the sequential group as long as the value is True.
+To stop repeating,  either programatically or manually set the **repeatTask** variable to false.

 ```
 from java.util import Calendar, Date
 import time